 Munich has long been a must-visit destination for beer lovers — it’s the home of the Hofbräuhaus, Oktoberfest, and plenty of beer gardens.
 Even if you’re not into beer, you’ll appreciate the city’s beauty and culture.
 In terms of prices, Munich isn’t quite as expensive as London or Paris but it certainly isn’t a cheap city.

-In this Munich travel price guide, we’ve outlined the estimated travel expenses for food, accommodation, attractions, alcohol, and other things that you’ll experience when you visit this beautiful German city.
+In this Munich travel price guide, we’ve outlined the estimated travel expenses for food, accommodation, attractions, alcohol, and other common expenses to help you budget your trip to Munich.

 - Breakfast: €3